 |93||Cold-rolled iron or non-alloy steel products||$1,369,923,000||-18.8%|

 These 100 exported goods were worth a subtotal of US$518.5 billion or 73.5% by value for all products exported from Japan during 2019.

 In macroeconomic terms, Japan’s total exported goods represent 12.3% of its overall Gross Domestic Product for 2019 ($5.747 trillion valued in Purchasing Power Parity US dollars).
 That 12.3% for exports to overall GDP per PPP in 2019 compares to 13.2% for 2018, seeming to indicate a relatively decreasing reliance on products sold on international markets for Japan’s total economic performance.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Japan’s average unemployment rate was 2.433% for 2019 down slightly from 2.442% in 2018, according to the International Monetary Fund.
+Japan’s unemployment rate was 3.1% at October 2020, up from an average 2.433% for 2019 according to the International Monetary Fund.

 See also Japan’s Top 10 Imports, Japan’s Top Trading Partners, Top Japanese Trade Balances and Japan’s Top 10 Major Export Companies

 Central Intelligence Agency, The World FactbookCountry Profiles.
 Accessed on December 8, 2020